AlphaCloudX/Operating-Systems-Memory-Allocation-Debugger/README.md

 ## **How to Run the Tests**

-ensure you built your code using `make`
+Ensure you built your code using `make`

 Clone the project files using
 ```bash